 Need Materials or More Information?

-Bracelet Kits (with the cord cut and buckled for you) are available for sale here: http://bit.ly/XwtUIq — all proceeds benefit Operation Gratitude.
+Bracelet Kits (with the cord cut for you) are available for sale here: http://bit.ly/OpGratParacordKit — all proceeds benefit Operation Gratitude.

-Please note: You can also Google Paracord and/or Buckle supplies to purchase elsewhere; however you will have to cut and buckle the cord yourself.
-Kelly will not give advice/input regarding where to purchase paracord or buckles, and she is not able to provide Bracelet Kits for free, even if the finished bracelets are ultimately donated back to Operation Gratitude.
+Please note: You can also Google “550 paracord” to purchase elsewhere; however you will have to cut the cord yourself.
+We cannot give advice/input regarding where to purchase 550 paracord, and she is not able to provide Bracelet Kits for free, even if the finished bracelets are ultimately donated back to Operation Gratitude.

 Thank you for your support!